Zeonshik/Xiaomi-FMI-Checker/README.md

-A simple bot for checking FMI on Xiaomi devices, PHP and Python
+A simple bot source code for checking FMI on Xiaomi devices, PHP and Python